-Choosing to leave us a gift is easy to arrange and your contribution will be very much valued.
+According to a report from Remember A Charity (2003), 24% of Wills handled by UK legal advisers include a donation to charity.
+Choosing to leave a gift is easy to arrange and your contribution will be very much valued.

-If you are even considering leaving us a gift in your will, please do get in touch so we can understand more about any intended gift and how you might like us to use it.
-We can share with you how other gifts are already being used.
+If you are considering leaving us a gift in your will, please do get in touch so we can understand more about your story and how you might like us to use it.
+If it helps, we can share with you how other gifts are already being used.

 Supporting Staff Development

-In 2019/20 legacy gifts enabled us to provide bursaries of around £1,000 each to 48 students who were undertaking Paramedic development courses with the University of the West of England Distance Learning Programme.
+Legacy gifts enabled us to provide bursaries of around £1,000 each to 48 students who were undertaking Paramedic development courses with the University of the West of England Distance Learning Programme (2019/2020).

 One bursary recipient said; "Bursaries such as this are significant as they not only alleviate a level of difficulty from day to day life but also serve to rejuvenate morale ... helping people such as myself to progress academically and gain further accredited study contributing to progressing in the workplace".

 THANK YOU for every donation we receive from Gifts in Wills, large and small, including;